stickyvalentine/stickyvalentine.github.io/_posts/2018-11-18-tags-on-jekyll-github-pages.md

 I fixed it by making a `.menu` attribute for pages.
 Now a page will only show up in the menu if the the `.menu` attribute is set to `true` in the front matter.
 Here's how it set that up:

 **Make sure** you have a copy of `_includes/header.html` in your site directory.
-If you aren't sure where to get it, see [this post](/2018/11/17/remove-rss-link.html) for the general idea.
+If you aren't sure where to get it, [this post](/2018/11/22/changing-gem-based-jekyll-themes.html) will help.

 `header.html` is the file that controls how the header displays, which is where the menu is.
 Specifically, this is the code that creates the menu: